amazeeio/docs/architecture/e-mail_delivery.md

 ## Mail Rerouting for enviroments
 We support the possibility to reroute mails sent from Drupal.
 You can enable this setting for every site you host on amazee.io

+## SPF Records
+We list our outgoing mailservers in a SPF Entry.
+If you send mails via amazee.io we suggest to add this record to your DNS.

+> example.com.IN	TXT	"v=spf1 a mx include:spf.amazee.io ?all"